-Insomnia, which affects a large number of people, can be the result of poor habits, issues which are bothering you or even something as simple as the environment you sleep in.
+Insomnia affects a large number of people.
+It can be the result of poor habits, issues which are bothering you, or even the environment you sleep in.
 Talking to a sleep therapist can help you to identify what is keeping you from getting valuable rest, as discussed in more detail in the articles below.

 Sleep is a natural and essential state that the body goes into after a long day.
-It alters your state of consciousness and your senses are heightened.
-When you’re asleep, your body reacts to stimuli differently than it does when you’re awake.
-Your brain patterns are entirely different when you’re asleep.
-There are repetitive cycles that your sleep goes into during sleeping.
-The two modes are REM (Rapid Eye Movement) sleep and non-REM sleep.
+It alters your state of consciousness and your senses are processed in a different way.
+When you’re asleep, your brain reacts to stimuli differently than it does when you’re awake.
+Your brain cycles through different patterns while you’re asleep.
+These 5 sleep cycles last approximately 90 minutes and repeat throughout the time you are sleeping.
+There are also two basic modes of sleep called REM (Rapid Eye Movement) sleep and non-REM sleep.
 When in REM sleep, there are times when a person can go into sleep paralysis, meaning that they can’t move.
 Sleep paralysis can be frightening, but it doesn’t happen to everybody.
 It’s a feeling of being conscious but completely unable to move your body.
 It’s terrifying for those people who experience it.
 Some people talk in their sleep or sleepwalk.
-What people do in their sleep they may not remember, because they’re in a deep state of consciousness.
+What people do in their sleep they may not remember, because they’re in a deeper state of consciousness.

 Sleep is Restorative

-Sleep is a time when your body gets to heal.
-It’s quiet and your body shuts down and takes inventory of what needs to heal.
-When you’re sleeping, your bodies organs and systems are in an anabolic state.
-You’re getting restored.
-Your immune system is getting restored, your muscular systems are in restoration, and sleep helps with cognitive function as well.
+Sleep is a time when your physical body gets a chance to heal.
+Your body shuts down many processes and takes inventory of what it needs to heal.
+Your bodies organs and systems are in an anabolic state.
+During this anabolic state many of your systems go through a daily overhaul.
+Your immune system gets restored, your muscular systems heal and strengthen, and your brain processes information that it stored away during your waking hours.
 Most people find that their mood is better when they’re getting adequate sleep.

 Sleeping helps our bodies and minds.
 Don’t underestimate the importance of rest.
-You might feel like you can live on three or four hours of sleep, and while you can function on that amount, you’re not thriving.
+You might feel like you can live on three or four hours of sleep.
+While you can function on that amount, you’re not thriving.
 It’s important to give your body a chance to rest so you can function well during the day.
 When you have enough rest, you’re able to think clearly and make good decisions.
 Healthy sleep habits are important because sleep has a regenerative property.
-It’s essential to try to get at least 8 hours of sleep per day because your body needs that time to regenerate and heal.
+As an adult, it’s essential to get at least 8 hours of sleep per day because your body needs that time to regenerate and heal.
 If you don’t get enough sleep, you may become irritable.
 Lack of sleep can cause or contribute to depression and other mental health issues.